 We are governed by a Royal Charter and registered as a charity in England, Wales and Scotland.
 Because of this, we are bound to operate in a way that is transparent and inclusive.

 How we are Governed

 Because we are governed by a Royal Charter, and registered as a charity in England, Wales and Scotland, we are bound to operate in a way that is transparent and inclusive.
 Our Board of Trustees, made up of Fellows and Chartered Members, are responsible for the management of the Institute.
 They make sure that our finances are sound and that things are being done according to the regulations related to charities and the Royal Charter.

 Our Chief Executive reports to this Board.
 Our members safeguard the present and lead the future direction of the CIOB.
 Trustees, who volunteer their time, are supported by various governance committees and the CIOB Management Board.

 We also have a Members’ Forum which we use as a consultative body; this Forum brings together leading construction professionals from across the globe to represent the interests of all members.
 All of this means that our members safeguard the present and lead the future direction of the CIOB.

-Each year, the Chartered Institute of Building (CIOB) brings together leading construction professionals from its membership across the globe for a Members’ Forum.
+Each year, we bring together leading construction professionals from our global membership for a Members’ Forum.
 This annual event is where the views and opinions of members are considered, discussed and debated.